nitin-yadav39/-AI-Interview-Prep-Assistant/README.md

-# AI Interview Practice Tool
+# AI Interview Prep Assistant

 A full-stack application for practicing job interviews with AI using voice interaction.
 Built with React, Node.js, Express, MongoDB, Socket.IO, and Google Gemini AI.